 It also consists of a state management library called Vuex that makes it easy to manage the state of your application.
 This makes it easy to create complex applications without much boilerplate code.
 Vue is more intuitive than React, for both small and large applications.

-React, and Vue.js uses virtual DOM; however, Vue.js is much faster and more performant than React.
-To summarize, Vue has excellent performance, but ReactJS and Vue are formidable contenders.
+React, and VueJs uses virtual DOM; however, VueJs is much faster and more performant than React.
+To summarize, Vue has excellent performance, but ReactJS and VueJs are formidable contenders.

-Another reason to opt for ReactJS is the vast number of libraries and tools that simplify and accelerate the development process.
+Another reason to opt for this framework, in the Vue vs React discussion, is the vast number of React UI libraries that can simplify and accelerate the development process.